 Employee must provide reasonable advance notification, orally or in writing, of the need to use PSL, if foreseeable.
 If the need to use PSL is not foreseeable, Employee must provide notice as soon as practicable.

-.
+e.
 Vacation Days:

 Employee will accrue one day (8 hours) of paid personal/vacation time per month beginning immediately upon hire up to a cap of twenty-four (24) days (192 hours).
 Once the employee’s accrued vacation reaches the maximum cap, further accrual of vacation is suspended until the employee has reduced the vacation balance below this limit.
 In such a case, no vacation will be earned for the period in which the employee’s vacation was at the maximum.
 Accrued but unused vacation time will carry over from year to year, subject to this maximum accrual.
 Accrued but unused vacation time will be paid out upon termination.

-.
+f.
 Holidays

 The following are scheduled paid holidays during which no services will ordinarily be required of employees.
 Employee will be paid per diem whether service is rendered on any of these days or not.